alexanderaleskin/telegram_django_bot/README.rst

 The key feature of the lib is ``TelegaViewSet`` - class for manage Django ORM model.
-It is designed in the similar way as `Django rest framework Viewset <https://www.django-rest-framework.org/api-guide/viewsets/>`_ is made.
+It is designed in the similar way as `Django rest framework Viewset <https://www.django-rest-framework.org/api-guide/viewsets/>`_.
 TelegaViewSet provides logic to manage ORM model from Telegram through bot interface.
-By default, TelegaViewSet has 5 base methods:
+By default, TelegaViewSet has 5 methods:

 * ``create`` - create a new instance of specified ORM model;
 * ``change`` - update instance fields of specified ORM model;